robocorp/robocorp/log/docs/robocorp.log.md

 ) → List[dict]
 ```

-A helper for checking that the expected messages are found (or not found) in the given messages iterator.
+Helper for checking that the expected messages are found in the given messages iterator.

+Can also check if a message is not found.